What is Lung Cancer

 Lung cancer is the most common cancer found worldwide.
 It is most common in men above the age of 60 years as compared to females

 Lungs are a pair of large spongy, air-filled organs located on both side of the chest (thorax).
-Main function of chest is exchange of oxygen and carbon di oxide between the blood and air.
-Oxygen is very important for survival, so the lungs provides oxygen to the body and removes carbon di oxide.
+The main function of the chest is the exchange of oxygen and carbon dioxide between the blood and air.
+Oxygen is very important for survival, so the lungs provide oxygen to the body and remove carbon dioxide.